web-infra-dev/rsdoctor/CONTRIBUTING.md

-# Rsbuild Contribution Guide
+# Rsdoctor Contribution Guide

-Thanks for that you are interested in contributing to Rsbuild.
+Thanks for that you are interested in contributing to Rsdoctor.
 Before starting your contribution, please take a moment to read the following guidelines.

 ---